23devs/flutter-deferred-deep-linking-example/README.md

 The example app consists of 3 screens:

+* root (path '/'') - this screen checks if the app was launched for the first time, if it was, checks if the user was needed to be navigated with link.
+If not, navigates to home screen.
+If it was launched for first time and it gets the data that user tried to open a specific link, it opens this link.
-* home screen (path '/'') - it has a button to navigate to details screen.
+* home screen (path '/') - has a button to navigate to details screen.
 * details screen (path '/details') - it shows a list of available details from 1 to 5.
 By clicking on the item you can access its detail screen.
 * detail screen (path '/details/:id') - this is the screen showing the data for specific item from the list which has a certain id.
 So it could be /details/1 or /details/4, etc. It just shows item name with its id.